syedshazli/Learn-ML-With-Us/README.md

    very interesting Thomas Baye’s reasoning and probability of events and how Baysian inference is fundamental to ML Neurons ----> perception ----> neural network

 # MLG Episode 3:
+Abdu notes:
+innovation has always served to help man and make their lives easier, but when is it a problem for making our lives too easy?

+Hasan notes:
+MLG 3 - this episode talks about innovation and how AI is changing the world
+---- 4 philosophical talks about AI -----
+-Automation of the economy (medical, web design, cars, taxes etc.)
+  *Creativity is not exempt from AI Fear ( ex. losing jobs) and excitement ( ex. self driving cars) both come out of the AI revolution

+-The singularity term which means the point of no return

+-The notion of AGI is making our lives better is good, but making another AGI with a previous AGI (seed AI) is better because it evolves, but it reaches a singularity

+-Conciousness might be “the last bastion of unsolved life riddles” - is the mind a machine?

+-An AI is intelligence if it’s effective

+-Dualism is the soul is different from the brain

+# MLG Episode 4: